github/training-kit/paths/graphql/01-introduction.md

   nav: "github-graphql"
 main-content: |

-    When working on projects, it's common to want access to outside data.
-But data is often in flux, and that can be a big problem.
-Depending on your source, the data might change over the course of years, or merely within seconds.

-    Some examples of data you might want to work with could be:

-    - gathering the number of commits you made over a period of time
+    Modern apps are interdependent and dynamic.
+For example, you probably sign in to various web apps using your GitHub account.
+These apps may be grabbing your Avatar photo directly from GitHub or some information about your projects.
+As an added bonus, the data about your project is always changing, so these connections are constantly updating the information that is displayed.

+    GitHub isn't the only web app that does this.
+A few examples of rich data sources are:

+    - [Weather Underground](https://www.wunderground.com/weather/api/): get access to your local weather or report it from you home weather station
-    - flight statuses
+    - [Flight stats](https://developer.flightstats.com/api-docs/flightstatus/v2): grab information about any flight
-    - your favorite sports team's record, or
+    - [ESPN](http://www.espn.com/static/apis/devcenter/docs/scores.html): keep track of your favorite sports team's record
-    - weather in your area.

-    There are systems already in place that can enable you to gather up to date precise information that you want **and** immediately display it.
-Allow us to introduce you to APIs.
+    This data is available to you because the developers of these apps created a public Application Program Interface (API).

+    This course is going to introduce the concept of using APIs via GitHub's GraphQL, and show you how it can be used to gather data from GitHub and make a simple change.

     <iframe width="560" height="315" src="https://www.youtube.com/embed/dsPVrbDHgaY?ecver=1" frameborder="0" allowfullscreen></iframe>

-    API stands for Application Program Interface, and many websites, software applications, and services use APIs to share and update information.

-    This course is going to introduce the concept of using APIs via the GitHub GraphQL Query Language, and to gather data and display it on a webpage.
-To find out more, click "Tell me why" below.
+    There are several types of APIs.
+Learn more by expanding the "Tell me why" section below.

 tell-me-why: |